danog/MadelineProtoDocs/docs/docs/ASYNC.md

 $loop->start();
 ```
 The callback will be bound to the GenericLoop instance: this means that you will be able to use `$this` as if the callback were actually the `loop` function (you can access the API property, use the pause/waitSignal methods & so on).
 The return value of the callable can be:
 * A number - the loop will be paused for the specified number of seconds
 * `GenericLoop::STOP` - The loop will stop
 * `GenericLoop::PAUSE` - The loop will pause forever (or until the `resume` method is called on the loop object from outside the loop)
 * `GenericLoop::CONTINUE` - Return this if you want to rerun the loop without waiting

+If the callable does not return anything, the loop will behave is if `GenericLoop::PAUSE` was returned.

 <a href="https://docs.madelineproto.xyz/docs/CREATING_A_CLIENT.html">Next section</a>